successaje/TezGame/README.md

  # Tournaments and Championships
  Championship games will be held to determine the best of the best in the game of chess and reward with a rare lengendary NFT as reward.

+# FUN FACT
+The NFT collections gives an affirmation to players skills in the game.

  ..................................coming soon